 The specialist involved would require a collection permit from SAHRA.
 Fossil material must be curated in an approved collection (e.g. museum or university collection) and all fieldwork and reports should meet the minimum standards for palaeontological impact studies developed by SAHRA.

 Recommendations:

-It is therefore considered that the construction and operation of the mine on Zandvoort 10IT is deemed appropriate and feasible and will not lead to detrimental impacts on the palaeontological resources of the area.
+It is therefore considered that the construction and operation of the open cast mine on the remaining portions of Kwaggafontein 8 IT is deemed appropriate and feasible and will not lead to detrimental impacts on the palaeontological resources of the area.
 Thus, the construction and operation of the mine may be authorised as the whole extent of the development footprint is not considered sensitive in terms of palaeontological resources.

-1. The EAP as well as the ECO for the Pembani mine must be notified to the fact that the sediments of the Vryheid Formation, Ecca Group contains important fossil remains, although they are mostly trace fossil and plant fossil assemblages.
+1. The EAP as well as the ECO for the Pembani mine must be notified due to the fact that the sediments of the Vryheid Formation, Ecca Group contains important fossil remains, although they are mostly trace fossil and plant fossil assemblages.

-2. In areas that are allocated a Very High and High Palaeontological sensitivity (e.g. Vryheid Formation) and specifically where deep excavation into bedrock is foreseen (following the geotechnical investigation), or where fossils are recorded during the geotechnical investigations, a qualified palaeontologist must be appointed to evaluate and record fossils at the development footprint.
+2. In areas that are allocated a Very High and High Palaeontological sensitivity and specifically where deep excavation into bedrock is foreseen (following the geotechnical investigation), or where fossils are recorded during the geotechnical investigations, a qualified palaeontologist must be appointed to evaluate and record fossils at the development footprint.